How to migrate Google Workspace backup data to a new storage location.

 Storage type: Select Azure Blob storage from the dropdown list.

-Storage account: Your Azure Storage Account.
+Storage account: Your Azure storage account.

-Access key: The Access Key to your Storage Account.
+Access key: The access key to your storage account.

-Container: The container created in your Azure Storage Account.
+Container: The container created in your Azure storage account.

-Access tier: The Access Tier for Azure Blob Storage.
+Access tier: The Access tier for Azure Blob Storage.
 Cool is recommended.

-If you are an experienced Azure user, you may skip the instructions below.
-If you are new to Azure storage, please follow the instructions below or watch the demo to create a Storage account and a Container for Azure Blob Storage.
+Please follow the instructions below or watch the demo to create a Storage account and a Container for Azure Blob Storage.

 • Create a storage account

-1. Log into the Microsoft Azure Portal using an Azure account with an active subscription.
+1. Log in to the Microsoft Azure Portal using an Azure account with an active subscription.
 If you do not have an Azure account, sign up to get a new account.

 2. Select Storage Accounts from the left panel and click + Create.